MicrosoftDocs/azure-docs/articles/dns/dns-import-export.md

 ## Verify the DNS zone after you import the file

-You can list the records by using the following Azure CLI command:
+You can list the records by using the following Azure CLI command.

 	azure network dns record-set list myresourcegroup contoso.com